-One of the main components of fume generated by the normal use of cast iron electrodes is iron oxide.
+The chief component of fume generated by welding carbon steels is iron oxide.
 Iron oxide is generally considered a nuisance material and unlikely to cause any significant health effects.
 The fume particles however accumulate in the lungs and lead to a benign pneumoconiosis called siderosis.
+Maneanese